georgiee/coding-for-kids/slides.md

 ---
 ^ I created dozens of those galaxy spirals.

-^ By using a combination of cloud effect, swirl, lightning effect and lens flare.

-^ Whatever the kid would find in the effects section
+^ Whatever the kid would find in the filter effects section

 ![fill](images/01-intro/universe.jpg)